DubiousCactus/matchbox/README.md

 - **Best-n model saver**: automatically deletes obsolete models from earlier epochs and only keeps the N best validation models on disk!
-- **Automatic loading of the best model from a run name**: no need to look for that good model file, just pass the run name that was generated for you!
+- **Automatic loading of the best model from a run name**: no need to look for that good model file, just pass the run name that was generated for you.
+They have cool and colorful names :)
 - **SIGINT handler**: waits for the end of the epoch and validation to terminate the programm if CTRL+C is pressed.